Last Updated on 27 August 2024 by Cycloscope

 Contributed by Explore with Lora

 Borneo is a paradise for nature lovers.
-I ended up there unexpectedly after Diving Sipidan Island and had one of my favorite experiences in South East Asia – spending two days exploring the Kinabatangan River.
+I ended up there unexpectedly after Diving Sipidan Island and had one of my favorite experiences in Southeast Asia – spending two days exploring the Kinabatangan River.

-The best way to visit the Kinabatangan River is to stay on an eco-lodge on the river.
+The best way to visit the Kinabatangan River is to stay in an eco-lodge on the river.
 From there, you can take part in river cruises and guided hikes to see Borneo’s incredible wildlife.

 The lodges are set right in the jungle, yet the rooms were kept clean and even had AC.
 The food choices were excellent, and our guides were knowledgeable, showing us many different species.
 For any wildlife lover, the Kinabatangan River is a must!